mik284/elixir_learning/operators/readme.md

 ### Try to make result an array

 ## NB:
-> The pipe operator enhances the readability of the code, especially when dealing with a sequence of operations, by allowing you to read the operations from left to right.
+> * The pipe operator enhances the readability of the code, especially when dealing with a sequence of operations, by allowing you to read the operations from left to right.
 It is a key feature of Elixir that promotes a functional and compositional programming style.

+> * when using the pipe operator the first element becomes an argument, in terms of arity e.g ()/2

+### research on (=~) operator